tllc46/SAC_mod/README.md

-# SAC source oode modification
+# SAC source code modification
 to activate "LOAD" command, replace original SAC source codes to these modified source codes and complile it

 inc/co.h